Ra0k/alexa_skill_bilingual_audiobook/README.md

 ## Data Collection
 We used The Trial (German: Der Prozess) by Franz Kafka which is a book from the public domain as an example.
+We downloaded it in both English and German.

 ## Data Preprocessing
 After we splitted the original English translation into sentences